 The operations in Greenland require a close collaboration with the US Office of Polar Programs, National Science Foundation (NSF) and the NSF contractor in Greenland CH2MHill Polar Field Services.
 The flights take place in Hercules airplanes owned by the NSF and operated by the U.S. Air National Guard.

-The EastGRIP logistics team is led by J.P.Steffensen and has one full time logistics coordinator, Marie Kirk.
+The EastGRIP logistics team is led by J.P.Steffensen and has two full time logistics coordinators, Marie Kirk and Iben Koldtoft.
 In a project like EastGRIP, there is a lot of overlap between scientific and logistical work, and it is therefore expected that all participants in the EastGRIP project take part in logistical tasks during field work.

 Each year the logistics team prepares a Field Season Plan before the field campaign and a Field Season Report after the campaign for the Scientific Steeering Committee, funding agencies, and Danish and Greenlandic authorities.
 The reports are available from the Documentation page.